dawei-wang/event-notifications/faq.md

 - The user opts out.
 If the user opts out from messaging by sending opt-out text like `Opt Out`, `Stop`, or `Exit`, then messages do not reach that user and the status report states that.
 The user can send an `Opt in` message to the same source to restart receiving messages.

-## Why do some devices are marked invalid and deleted from database?
+## Why are some devices marked invalid and deleted from database?
 {: #faq-en-invalid-device-deletion}
 {: faq}